 Cerebral palsy, or CP, is an umbrella group of disorders that can affect muscle control, sensation, head control, walking, muscle tone, coordination and cognitive functioning.
 It afflicts about a half million people in the U.S. and is caused by injury or abnormal development in the immature brain, most often before birth.
 In many cases, a medical error occurred during the birth process that damaged specific areas of the child’s brain that control motor functions.

 A lack of oxygen to the brain (asphyxia) related to difficult labor or delivery is among the consequences from cerebral palsy malpractice.
 Mistakes can range from the child being left in the birth canal for too long to the excessive or improper use of tools, such as forceps or vacuum extraction.

 Most children with cerebral palsy are born with it, although it may not be detected until months or years later.
 The early signs of CP—mainly a lack of muscle coordination and control—usually appear before a child reaches 3 years of age.
 There is no cure for cerebral palsy, but there are treatments and therapies to help a person be as independent as possible.

-The firm handles all its cases, including cerebral palsy lawsuits in Philadelphia, on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.
+The firm handles all its cases, including cerebral palsy lawsuits in Philadelphia and throughout Pennsylvania, on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.